 - The frequency and type of interaction between the individuals was on a continuous basis throughout the course of the relationship

 Protection Against False Accusations

 A person who is falsely accused of roommate violence needs to protect themselves.
 The best way to protect oneself is at the very beginning of the case.
 If the police are called, the person should not say a word.
 They should exercise their right to remain silent and should not admit to anything.
 They should let their accuser accuse them.
 No matter what the individual says, there is nothing they are going to be able to do to convince them not to say it.
 It is better that they exercise their right to remain silent and not make any statements to any law enforcement officer, any investigator, or any detective whatsoever.
-Those statements can be used against them and they are locking themselves into a particular version of facts that may not be accurate and may not be the best explanation of the facts at the time.
-A person is better off being silent and contacting a Wes Palm Beach roommate violence lawyer right away.
+Those statements can be used against them, and they are locking themselves into a particular version of facts that may not be accurate and may not be the best explanation of the facts at the time.
+A person is better off being silent and contacting a roommate violence lawyer from West Palm Beach right away.

 As soon as someone gets released from jail or as soon as they know that they are going to jail, they should have someone call an attorney that could begin working on the defense and challenge the veracity or the truthfulness of the claims against the person.
-More importantly, the lawyer can go to the jail and get them released on bond so that they can work together to resolve the case, establish their innocence, establish that the person who is accusing them is lying, and establish that the defendant is being falsely accused of committing an act of violence, whether that is roommate violence or domestic violence.
+More importantly, the lawyer can go to the jail and get them released on bond so that they can work together to resolve the case, establish their innocence, establish that the person who is accusing them is lying, and conclude that the defendant is being falsely accused of committing an act of violence, whether that is roommate violence or domestic violence.

 An attorney can understand how situations between roommates can escalate and get blown out of proportion.
 A West Palm Beach roommate violence attorney may have extensive experience handling cases involving allegations of simple battery, domestic violence, and dating violence.
 Contact a distinguished family violence lawyer to discuss the specific facts of your case.